 Melvin Van Peeples

-Actor, playwright, director, composer, and novelist Melvin Van Peeples passed away in his him in Manhattan on September 21.
-He was 89.
+Actor, playwright, director, composer and novelist Melvin Van Peeples passed away in his home in Manhattan on Sept.
+21. He was 89.

 R&B singer-songwriter Andrea “Annie” Martin passed away on Sept.
 27 at the age of 49.
 The Grammy Award winner was known for writing songs for major acts such as SWV, Toni Braxton, Monica, Jennifer Hudson and En Vogue.